doc-ODA/doc-ODA/README.md

 🔥 **I'm currently working on**:
  - 💊 private projects in MedTech field
- - 🧐 Code reviewer in Yandex Practicum
+ - 🧐 Code reviewer at Yandex

 🙋‍♂️ **My other projects**:
  - work in progress